Thumbprint Cookies

-I have been making these Thumbprint Cookies since college, and they never get old!
-Buttery shortbread is filled with sweet jam for this easy and delicious cookie.
+I have been making these Jam Thumbprint Cookies for 15 years, and they never get old!
+Buttery shortbread is filled with sweet jam for this easy and delicious 5-ingredient cookie.
+They’re great any time of year, but also wonderful for Christmas on a festive platter with Peanut Brittle, Candied Pecans, and Lemon Crinkle Cookies!

 Sometimes the simplest cookies are the best, and to me, jam thumbprint cookies are all about enjoying a simple buttery shortbread with the sweetness of a quality berry jam.